 The Freetour Kit maintains all of the reliability and performance of the most trusted alpine bindings in skiing.
 Full alpine release and retention characteristics provide unmatched safety for all of your backcountry exploits.
-CAST designs all of our parts with maximum durability in mind.
-The kit will hold up to all of the abuses you can put them through for years to come and won’t leave you stranded, whether you are milking the last of a lift served powder day or days into a winter camping mission.
+CAST designs and produces all of our parts with maximum durability in mind.
+The kit will hold up to all of the abuses you can put them through for years to come.
+This kit will not leave you stranded, whether you are milking the last of a lift served powder or days into a winter camping mission.

 Lightweight Tech Touring Efficiency

-The use of our super light tech toe reduces touring weight to a minimum, at just 1000 grams per ski.
-Using a pin-tech toe piece allows for the most efficient skinning stride and has zero lifted weight on the heel.
+The use of our super light tech toe at 128 grams reduces touring weight to a minimum.
+Replace your Pivot™ alpine toe with this tech toe and it will reduce your overall weight to just 1000 grams per ski.
+Using a pin-tech toe piece allows you to have the most efficient skinning stride, has zero lifted weight on the heel, and is super strong.
 The tech toe allows for fluid kick turns, gliding, and side-hilling.
-This will help you conserve energy during the approach and on the ascent, save that for the down!shop
+This will help you conserve energy during the approach and on the ascent, save that for the down!

 Alpine Binding Conversion

-The Freetour is an aftermarket upgrade that adds touring capabilities to bindings that Look like the ones pictured and utilize a Pivoting heel piece to provide a release value range of 8-18.
+The Freetour is an aftermarket upgrade that adds touring capabilities to the Look® Pivot™ 15 or 18 bindings.
+These bindings provide a release value range of either 6-15 or 8-18.
 Installing the kit requires swapping out the lower portion of the alpine toe pieces.
 This is a simple procedure detailed in the tutorial video as well as the mounting instructions.
 If you do not feel comfortable performing the conversion, we will gladly convert your bindings for you.
 Just mark the option at checkout and send them to our shop address.

 The Freetour is available with any combination of AFDs to fit all three major boot norms.

-The Alpine AFDs will fit all alpine boots that meet ISO 5355, this includes boots that have CAST’s tech conversion.
+The Alpine AFDs will fit all alpine boots that meet ISO 5355.
+This includes boots that have CAST’s tech conversion.
 WTR AFDs will fit Walk to Ride boots, they are also sized to accommodate boots that meet ISO 9523 touring boot standard.
 However, the release and retention characteristics of these boots will be affected by the boot’s sole material and tread pattern.
-GripWalk AFDs will fit all boots with GripWalk soles.
-Due to the limited overlap between Alpine and GripWalk geometry, we chose to design these AFDS to create maximum energy transfer and more consistent function specifically for the GripWalk norm, as a result, they will not work with Alpine boots.
+AFDs compatible with GripWalk will fit all boots with GripWalk soles.
+Due to the limited overlap between Alpine and GripWalk geometry, we chose to design these AFDS to create maximum energy transfer and more consistent function specifically for the GripWalk norm, as a result, they will not work with Alpine boots

 Auto-Locking Quick Release